 1. Reliance on an Outside Organization

-Check out reviews of the company and be sure to ask if they have any clients that you could speak with to learn about their customer experience.
+Check out reviews of the company, and be sure to ask if they have any clients you could speak with to learn about their customer experience.
 Working with a qualified and respected provider will make this a non-issue; part of what makes for a great provider is their quick response time.